dzufferey/scadla/README.md

   - part: rendered part (visibility and serialization)
   - GUI: sliders for time and expansion

+* ongoing work in a rendering backend based on Open CASCADE Community edition: [https://github.com/dzufferey/scadla-oce-backend](https://github.com/dzufferey/scadla-oce-backend)
+  - support for different operations: chamfer, fillet, and offset, but no convex hull or Minkowski sum.
+  - much more ...

 * Documentation and tutorials

 * ...

 Also, pull requests are welcome.